-The Section of Critical Care Medicine at Dartmouth-Hitchcock Medical Center provides two ACGME fully-accredited Fellowship programs.
-One is specifically designed for physicians who are board-eligible/certified (BC/BE) in Anesthesiology, and the other for those BC/BE in Internal Medicine (Internal Medicine and Emergency Medicine candidates).
+The Section of Critical Care Medicine at Dartmouth Hitchcock Medical Center provides 2 Accreditation Council for Graduate Medical Education (ACGME)-accredited Fellowship programs.
+One is specifically designed for physicians who are board-eligible/certified (BC/BE) in anesthesiology, and the other for those BC/BE in internal medicine (internal medicine and emergency medicine candidates).

 The specific goals of the program are to: